-Earlier this year, the chain confirmed it would begin trialing vegan options in the UK.
+In early 2019, the chain confirmed it would begin trialing vegan options in the UK.
 “A bean patty would not cut the mustard as that lets down vegans,” innovations director Jack Hinchcliffe told the Telegraph.

 “For us it’s about taking the amazing tastes of KFC and offering those in a vegetarian or vegan alternative.”